-SAT or ACT – Which is the Right Test for Me?
+SAT & ACT Preparation Courses – Which is the Right Test for Me?

 When I used to prepare students for American colleges and universities in the 1980s and 1990s they all took the SAT.
 The ACT was a test that was predominantly taken by students in the mid-west and was little known on the east coast.
 In this new millennium, however, the ACT has taken on a new lease of life amongst our US east coast college hopefuls.
 While it is true that some students take only the SAT, there are some who are taking only the ACT.
 What is especially interesting is that an ever increasing number are now taking both the SAT and the ACT.
 So, in light of this continuing trend, you may well ask: “Which is the right test for me?”
 “Should I take just one or both?”
 The fact is that the majority of colleges accept both the SAT and the ACT as part of their admissions process.